Copticoder/CrashAgentPPO/README.md

 # Future Work
 For Future work, there are some bottlenecks that might be addressed.
-For example, It might be that the CNN archetictures used was a bottle neck in this specific paradigm when dealing with retro environments.
-As the details of these environments are much more than the Atari environments with DQN for example.
-A VIT (Vision transformer) Approach can be used.
+For example, It might be that the CNN archetictures used were a bottle neck in this specific paradigm when dealing with retro environments.
+As the details of these environments are much more than the Atari environments with a DQN approach for example.
+A Vision Transformers (VIT) (Dosovitskiy et al.) Approach might be more effective.
 Moreover, Attention mechanisms for solving such problems may make the agent learn to process important parts of the frames like enemy locations, box locations in more details.